zzzprojects/EntityFramework-Classic/docs/pages/features/query-include-filter.md

 ### Download
 To use this feature, you need to download the following [NuGet Package](https://www.nuget.org/packages/Z.EntityFramework.Plus.QueryIncludeFilter.EFClassic/)

-It's planned in 2019 to improve the **Query Include Filter** feature, remove some limitations, and integrated the code directly in Entity Framework Classic package.
+It's planned in 2019 to improve the **Query Include Filter** feature, remove some limitations, and integrate the code directly in Entity Framework Classic package.

 ## Getting Started